Woob: Max and Harvey

 In 1998, Frankland started putting out tracks under the name 'Max and Harvey' (alternatively 'Max & Harvey').
-The first track, 'Big Amoeba Sound', was a collaboration with Mark Butt (a.k.a.
-Scabboy) who had designed the album cover for the Journeyman album 'National Hijinx'.
+The first track, 'Big Amoeba Sound', was a collaboration with Mark Butt (now releasing music with The Dead Sea Sound) who had designed the album cover for the Journeyman album, 'National Hijinx', under the name of Scabboy.
 The group was named after Mark's dogs (who also appear in the group logo) and the track title was later pluralised to become the name of Frankland's own label 'bigamoebasounds'.
 The track later appeared on the Xen Cuts compilation album, marking the 10th anniversary of the Ninja Tune label.

 Subsequent releases under the name of 'Max and Harvey' were the work of Frankland, although Riad Abji, who had shared a flat with Frankland and Butt, played bass and guitar on a number of early tracks by Woob, Journeyman and Max & Harvey.

 Over the next decade, a handful of Max and Harvey tracks appeared on compilation albums released by Ninja Tune and Flying Rhino Records.
 Two EPs containing both old and new material were released by Bigameobasounds in 2010.
 With the release of Have Landed in 2012, Frankland announced on his website that "Woob has assimilated Max & Harvey".